reustle/reustle/_posts/2021-02-15-delete-facebook-mobile-uploads.md

 layout: basic-post
 ---

 Facebook does not give you the option to delete your Mobile Uploads photo album.
-If you've got hundreds or thousand photos here, it will take you a few hours to delete them one-by-one.
+If you've got hundreds or thousand photos here, it will take a few hours to delete them one-by-one.

 I've created a simple script that you can run within your browsers console which automates this.
 It will click `Edit` on the first photo, then `Delete Photo`, followed by `Delete` on the confirmation modal.
 It repeats this process every 6 seconds until there are none left.